kadirnar/torchyolo/README.md

 ### Introduction

-The TorchYolo library aims to support all YOLO models(like YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOX, etc.) and provide a unified interface for training and inference.
+The TorchYolo library aims to support YOLO models(like YOLOv5, YOLOv7, YOLOv8) and Track Algorithm(Sort, StrongSort, ByteTrack, OcSort and Norfair) and provide a unified interface for training and inference.
 The library is based on PyTorch and is designed to be easy to use and extend.

 ### Installation
 ```bash